computerscience254/Triangle-tracker/README.md

 ## Author

-Dancun Manyinsa - Triangle tracker project - To get access to Dan's Triangle tracker click on this [link](https://dancunmanyinsa.github.io/Triangle-tracker/)
+Dancun Manyinsa - Triangle tracker project - To get access to Triangle tracker project click on this [link](https://dancunmanyinsa.github.io/Triangle-tracker/)

 I'm a Python enthusiast intrested in AI and Cybersecurity.
 You can get in contact with me through my email at dancunmanyinsait@gmail.com